sendgrid/sendgrid-php/USAGE.md

 **This endpoint allows you to create an IP whitelabel.**

-When creating an IP whitelable, you should use the same subdomain that you used when you created a domain whitelabel.
+When creating an IP whitelabel, you should use the same subdomain that you used when you created a domain whitelabel.

 A IP whitelabel consists of a subdomain and domain that will be used to generate a reverse DNS record for a given IP.
 Once SendGrid has verified that the appropriate A record for the IP has been created, the appropriate reverse DNS record for the IP is generated.